oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ```

 The second parameter MUST evaluate to a string containing an
-[ECMAScript](#_ECMAScript) (JavaScript) regular expression.
-The `matchespattern` function returns true if the first parameter evaluates
+[ECMAScript](#_ECMAScript) (JavaScript) regular expression, otherwise the function
+returns `null`.
+The `matchespattern` function returns `true` if the first parameter evaluates
 to a string matching that regular expression, using syntax and semantics
 of ECMAScript regular expressions, otherwise it
-returns false.
+returns `false`.
 If the optional third parameter is provided, it MUST evaluate to a string
-consisting of ECMAScript regular expression flags to modify the match.
+consisting of ECMAScript regular expression flags to modify the match, otherwise
+the function returns `null`.

 ::: example
-Example 83: all customers with a `CompanyName` that match the
+Example 84: all customers with a `CompanyName` that match the
 (percent-encoded) regular expression `^A.*e$`
 ```
 http://host/service/Customers?$filter=matchespattern(CompanyName,'%5EA.*e$')